wso2/docs-is/en/docs/guides/identity-federation/add-idp.md

 ![expand-configurations](../../assets/img/guides/adding-configs-for-the-idp.png)

     !!! info
         **Identity Provider Name** is the only required field.
-You can fill in the remaning details if applicable.
+You can fill in the remaining details if applicable.

         For more information about the other configurations, see the following documentation.